Seattle Mardi Gras riot

-The Seattle Mardi Gras riot occurred on February 27, 2001, when disturbances broke out in the Pioneer Square neighborhood during Mardi Gras celebrations in Seattle, Washington.
+The Seattle Mardi Gras riot occurred on February 27, 2001, when disturbances broke out in the Pioneer Square neighborhood during Mardi Gras celebrations in Seattle, Washington, United States.
 There were numerous random attacks on revelers over a period of about three and a half hours.
 There were reports of widespread brawling, vandalism, and weapons being brandished.

 Damage to local businesses exceeded $100,000.
 About 70 people were reported injured.
 Several women were sexually assaulted.
 One man, Kris Kime, died of injuries sustained during an attempt to assist a woman being brutalized.

-It was Seattle's second serious rioting incident in three years, the first being the Seattle WTO protests occurring during the 1999 World Trade Organization's Minister Level Conference On World Free Trade.
+It was Seattle's second serious rioting incident in a year and a half, the first being the Seattle WTO protests occurring during the 1999 World Trade Organization's Minister Level Conference On World Free Trade.
 Large crowds and some disturbances occurred during Mardi Gras leading up to the events of Fat Tuesday.
 The police department's lack of intervention during the disturbance led to allegations of police misconduct.

 Responses during and after the event by both the Mayor and Chief of Police were met with intense scrutiny.
 The violence led to a moratorium on large Mardi Gras celebrations in the city and tarnished the neighborhood's reputation.

 Background

 Pioneer Square was often described as the center of Seattle's nightlife at the time with its numerous bars and clubs.
 The neighborhood had been the site of Mardi Gras celebrations since 1977; with more than 90 civilians and 30 officers injured during disorders in 1979.
 Festivities on the Friday and Saturday leading up to 2001's Fat Tuesday were broken up by police with the city's bicycle patrol at the forefront of squashing festivities.

 On Saturday, the Seattle Police Department estimated a total between 4,000 and 6,000 people gathered in the area after midnight.
 The crowd pelted the officers with rocks and bottles after a suspect was arrested for carrying a handgun.
-Windows were also smashed before the crowd was dispersed through the use of pepper spray, rubber bullets, and concussion grenades.
+Windows were smashed, before the crowd was dispersed through the use of pepper spray, rubber bullets, and concussion grenades.
 The heavy-handed tactics led to complaints from event goers.
 Up to 2,000 people gathered in the neighborhood on Sunday evening with fewer incidents.
 Celebrations were also violent in Austin, Fresno, and Philadelphia that year.